eladrich/pixel2style2pixel/README.md

 **`2020.10.06`**: Add pSp toonify model (Thanks to the great work from [Doron Adler](https://linktr.ee/Norod78) and [Justin Pinkney](https://www.justinpinkney.com/))!
 **`2021.04.23`**: Added several new features:
   - Added supported for StyleGANs of different resolutions (e.g., 256, 512, 1024).
 This can be set using the flag `--output_size`, which is set to 1024 by default.
   - Added support for the MoCo-Based similarity loss introduced in [encoder4editing (Tov et al. 2021)](https://github.com/omertov/encoder4editing).
 More details are provided [below](https://github.com/eladrich/pixel2style2pixel#training-psp).

+**`2021.07.06`**: Added support for training with Weights & Biases.
+[See below for details](https://github.com/eladrich/pixel2style2pixel#weights--biases-integration).

 ## Applications
 ### StyleGAN Encoding